 Step 2: Cover the pot and bring the chicken soup to a boil.
 It should take about 10-15 minutes to boil, depending on the depth of the soup pot.

-Step 3: Once the soup is boiling, let it boil for 15 minutes.
-Turn down the heat to low and allow the soup to simmer for two hours.
+Step 3: Once the soup is boiling, reduce the heat to medium and let it simmer gently for 1 hour.
+Turn down the heat to low and allow the soup to simmer for one more hour.
+It is ready, or you can simmer it longer.
+The flavors will also build overnight while the soup is in the refrigerator.

 Frequently Asked Questions:

-Most chicken broth is gluten–free, but I highly encourage you to read the labels.
-Look for any artificial ingredients, and also make sure the broth wasn’t made on shared equipment!
+Most chicken broth is gluten free, but I highly encourage you to read the labels.
+Look for any artificial ingredients or yeast extract.

 Some brands of gluten free pasta definitely hold up better than others.
 I like Jovial and Barilla pasta brands for chicken soup.
 As I mentioned above, you do not want to cook these in your soup…but these noodles will hold up to sitting in a bowl of soup for a little while.